-IBM Developer congratulates the team of Project OWL for winning the 2018 Call for Code Challenge.
-Project OWL (Organization, Whereabouts, and Logistics) is a two-part hardware/software solution.
-It creates an offline communication infrastructure during natural disasters, giving First Responders a simple and reliable interface to manage every facet of search, rescue, and restore.
+Their solution - OWL (Organization, Whereabouts, and Logistics) - is a two-part hardware/software solution.
+It creates an offline communication infrastructure during natural disasters, giving those in need a simple and reliable interface to request assistance from authorities.

 Find a local IBM tech event